 We are excited to launch the 2020-2021 school year, and very much look forward to welcoming our students whether they are participating in-person or remotely!
 Our schools and community will break new ground this year, navigating the pandemic together, as will schools and communities around the world.
 Each school is forming a continued input/feedback team of parents and staff, called the “COVID Advisory Council.”
 (AES and VRS will have one combined council).
 The school principal will chair the team, which will have these responsibilities: • Receive and share input about what is working as intended, and what can be improved on • Review emerging research • Review public input • Report to the Board with issues discussed, and whether consensus exists on any recommendations The membership of each school’s team includes: • (Ex Officio: Superintendent of Schools, Director of Curric/Instruction/Assessment, Special Education Director, School Nurse) • Chair: Building administrator(s) • Teacher representative • 4 Parent Representatives If you are interested in being a parent representative, please complete the form below by September 8th.
 On the form, please indicate if you’re comfortable with the current RSU #34 plan, if you think the plan is too cautious, or if you think the plan is too risky.
 We will seek to have a balance of parent perspectives on the team. https://forms.gle/wX1tH3haStRsZnSZ8 Thank you.
 With questions, please contact your school principal.

-over 3 years ago, Dr. Jon Doty
+about 4 years ago, Dr. Jon Doty

 OTHS junior Ryan Kelley is collecting gently used laptops, PCs, keyboards, mice, and webcams to help kids when they need to learn remotely.
 Ryan's Eagle Scout project will help many kids in our community!
 Devices can be dropped off at any of our school lobbies, or at OTHS on September 7th from 9-2.
 For more information please click the link below. https://www.newscentermaine.com/article/news/community/boy-scout-restores-donated-computers-so-students-in-his-community-have-access-to-remote-learning/97-9ca3ca8f-2525-43ff-8d9f-6186b9ffabb8?fbclid=IwAR19SzolbFOP-9KWEM9fgS81mSgdbsC-upTK7R64YkdaBxJZe2MVe-8q5TQ

-over 3 years ago, Dr. Jon Doty
+about 4 years ago, Dr. Jon Doty

 Computer Drive